jgcfyidev/jgcfyi/content/3-Limits.md

 imposed on communities with no means of course correcting the bureaucracy in charge.

-{{<image src="/media/image21.jpg" caption="Once pristine but now forgotten malls (and then neighborhoods) like <a href='https://www.flickr.com/photos/fireatwillrva/6800796760/'>this one</a> are the ininevitable result of a society that moves in straight lines rather than cycles.
+{{<image src="/media/image21.jpg" caption="Once pristine but now forgotten malls (and then neighborhoods) like <a href='https://www.flickr.com/photos/fireatwillrva/6800796760/' target='_blank' rel='noopener noreferrer'>this one</a> are the ininevitable result of a society that moves in straight lines rather than cycles.
 In such a world, it's often better to abandon than to maintain. ">}}

 In the making of our places, state and federal transportation authorities are happy to